ppkgtmm/pk/src/contents/projects/olist-dashboard.md

 Work done in this step are

-- CSV data joining according to [table relationships](https://i.imgur.com/HRhd2Y0.png) defined in data source

-    **Reason :** To get complete set of attributes from normalized data
+1. joining CSV data according to [table relationships](https://i.imgur.com/HRhd2Y0.png) defined in data source to get complete set of attributes from normalized data

 ![joining](./imgs/olist/joining.png)

-- creating calculated fields such as difference in sales from previous month, count of delayed deliveries, percent of orders rated less than average rating etc.
+2. defining calculation such as difference in sales from previous month, percent of orders rated less than average rating and etc. to derive additional metrics beyond current filter

-    **Reason :** To derive additional fields especially when filtering by parameter is not applicable

 ![calculation](./imgs/olist/calculation.png)

-- mapping of customer locations in dataset to county names available in Tableau

-    **Reason :** To make data consistent in terms of geographic level and to create visualization that is easy to look at without zooming
+3. mapping customer locations to county names available in Tableau for data consistency in terms of geographic level and to  visualize locations as area which is easy to comprehend

 ![mapping](./imgs/olist/mapping.png)

-- grouping of product category names

-    **Reason :** To reduce cardinality of product category names for ease of visualization
+4. grouping product category names to reduce cardinality of the categories and to increase user friendliness of dashboard

 ![grouping](./imgs/olist/grouping.png)